-FFew organisations deliver such a wide variety of services - through a range of business models - so successfully.
+Few organisations deliver such a wide variety of services - through a range of business models - so successfully.
 Every day, Council officers deliver some of the city's most valuable services with commitment, creativity and compassion.
 That is why the Council is committed to investing in and supporting its workforce.
-In doing so, we will continue to focus on supporting staff well-being and reducing the number of days lost as a result of sickness absence, placing a particular focus on reducing long-term sickness absence.
+In doing so, we will continue to focus on and reduced the running cost of Council buildings by circa $\pounds 6.3m$ .